 The Ft.
-Yuma Quechan Indian Tribe calls for the permanent protection of the Kw’tsán cultural landscape as a national monument.
+Yuma Quechan Indian Tribe is calling for the permanent protection of the Kw’tsán cultural landscape as a national monument.

 Protecting Sacred Tribal Lands